telerik/fiddler-everywhere-docs/knowledge-base/capturing-curl-traffic.md

 | Supported OS | macOS, Linux, Windows |

-#### Description
+## Description

-Some 3rd-party tools like [curl](https://curl.se/docs/manpage.html) don't use the OS system proxy by default.
-To intercept traffic generated from similar applications, you will need to explicitly set the Fiddler Everywhere proxy.
+Some third-party tools like [curl](https://curl.se/docs/manpage.html) don't use the OS system proxy by default.
+How can I intercept the traffic generated from similar applications?

-## cURL
+## Solution

-When executing a request through **cURL** (that needs to be captured by Fiddler), use the optional parameter **-x** to pass the Fiddler Everywhere proxy.
-The **ssl-no-revoke** option invokes/causes curl to disable certificate revocation checks.
-The **-v** parameter shows verbose logs after the command is executed.
+When executing a request that needs to be captured by Fiddler through cURL, use the optional `-x` parameter to pass the Fiddler Everywhere proxy.
+The `ssl-no-revoke` option invokes or causes cURL to disable certificate revocation checks.
+The `-v` parameter shows verbose logs after the command is executed.

 ```curl
 curl --url https://www.example.com/ -x 127.0.0.1:8866 --ssl-no-revoke -v
 ```

->tip Alternatively, you can [set the proxy settings for your terminal app]({%slug fiddler-macos-terminal%}) (which runs the **curl** app) to use the Fiddler Everywhere proxy.
+Alternatively, you can [set the proxy settings for your terminal application]({%slug fiddler-macos-terminal%}), which runs the cURL application, to use the Fiddler Everywhere proxy.